 And that stuck with me.

 If you want to learn more about JLKeez Anorexia Unlocked and the work she undertakes, check out JL’s website.
-And if you’d like to read JL’s book, go to her web page to learn more about it and where to source it on Amazon, or send her an email at hello.jlkeez.com.au and she’ll send you a copy at a discounted price ($25 AUD + postage).
+And if you’d like to read JL’s book, go to her web page to learn more about it.
+Where to source it on Amazon, or send her an email at hello.jlkeez.com.au and she’ll send you a copy at a discounted price ($25 AUD + postage).

 Did JL’s story resonate with you?
 Make sure you show her some support and appreciation for bravely sharing her story in the comments below.